alexbers/manual-tls/README.md

 This python project implements tls manually.
 It not tries to implement all variety of key-exchange and encryption protocols.
-Instead it implements only one - TLS 1.3 with Diffie-Hellman key exchange, AES-128 encryption in Galois/Counter mode and SHA256 hashing algo.
-Also it not supports advanced features like client's authentication, compression, session tickets, etc. It even doesn't support server certificate chain validation.
-But without all this the code is sipmpler.
+Instead it implements only one - TLS 1.3 with Elliptic Curve Diffie-Hellman key exchange, AES-128 encryption in Galois/Counter mode and SHA256 hashing algo.
+Also it does not support advanced features like client's authentication, compression, session tickets, etc. It even doesn't support server certificate chain validation.
+But without all this the code is simpler.

 This program will help you to find an answer on "What if ...?" questions about the tls protocol.